 As unmatched literary experiences for kids, they are praised for teaching reading comprehension while inspiring imaginations and self-expression.
 Most importantly, children simply get to experience the excitement of being creative!

-“Recently, we had Let's Gogh Art come to our school to do one workshop with our Pre K, 3 year old class and one workshop with our Pre K 4 year old class.
+“Recently, we had Art-ventures for Kids come to our school to do one workshop with our Pre K, 3 year old class and one workshop with our Pre K 4 year old class.
 I must say, I was surprised at how long the children sat and attended to the task at hand.
 The children were so proud to show their parents what they had done.
 That speaks volumes.
 We would love to have another program in the future.” -Mary Churchill St. Mary Preschool in Bethel, CT.

 For other Art Project Choices without a story, check out our Single Session Classes